 Results of CE2.2.1.4:

 Complete set of requested simulation results for CE2.2.1.4 was provided through SVN repository.
 This section provides a summary of these results.
 Comparative results of the method are reported in Tables 1, 2 and 3 (for AI, RA and LDB coding configurations respectively).

-Note: Provided time estimates are preliminary, as collected from the heterogenous computational grid,
+Decoding time estimates for VTM configuration have been produced by running anchor and tested decoders at a stand a long PC, these results were cross-checked by Ericsson with a close match.

+Reported in this document time estimates for encoders and BMS decoder are inaccurate and are much higher comparing to time estimates reported by the cross-checker.
+Our estimates were produced at heterogenous cluster, result for low resolution sequences are affected most due to utilized nodes/test prioritization.

 Table 1.
 Proposed deblocking method against the CTC anchors, AI configuration